GaudiumDevelopment/GaudiumPerms/readme.md

 # explanation of the PermissionTree

 ## General rules to construct the permission tree
-1. Every branch must end in a double wildcard. (the system will add this implicitly), so this:is:a:test becomes this:is:a:test:**, this has to do with the tree otherwise not being able to store these implicit wildcards.
+1. Every branch must end in a double wildcard. (the system will add this implicitly), so this:is: a:test becomes this:is: a:test:**, this has to do with the tree otherwise not being able to store these implicit wildcards.

 ## rules of permissionevaluator A
 1. More specific permissions will override more generic permissions. (non wildcards override wildcards)